MLO-lab/BoneSPDM/README.md

 These commands will set up the necessary environment with all required dependencies.
 ### Data Arrangement

-To ensure proper functionality, organize your data in the following folder structure within the project’s root directory:
+To ensure proper functionality, organize your data in the following folder structure within the project's root directory:

 - **Data folders**: Organize other data files by time points in subdirectories named as follows:
   - **`d0/`**: For day 0 data.